A Las Vegas public official has been arrested in connection with the killing of an investigative journalist, his newspaper says

 Police asked for public's help

 A possible suspect "was potentially casing the area to commit other crimes before the homicide occurred," according to Las Vegas police.
-Surveillance images of an individual wearing a bright orange shirt and wide-brimmed hat were released, as well as a photo of what appears to be a maroon GMC SUV.
+Surveillance images of someone wearing a bright orange shirt and wide-brimmed hat were released, as well as a photo of what appears to be a maroon GMC SUV.

-Arthur Kane, a reporter for the Review-Journal and a colleague of German, told CNN's Erin Burnett Wednesday that coworkers viewing Google Maps noted a maroon SUV sitting in Telles' driveway, similar in appearance to the photo released by authorities.
+Coworkers of German reviewing Google Maps noted in Telles' driveway a maroon SUV similar in look to the photo released by authorities, said Arthur Kane, a reporter for the Review-Journal who'd worked with German.

 The-CNN-Wire